aaronkirschen/KDE-Color-Translucency/README.md

 The Color Translucency Effect is an enhancement for KDE Plasma desktops, enabling the rendering of specific colors as transparent within the contents of a window.

+## Known issues

+* not all colors are working in Plasma 6.
+Solid black works, others you may need to try.
+I still need to figure out why this is.

 ## Installation

 Before installation, ensure you have installed the necessary dependencies.
 The following are based on the original KDE Rounded Corners project and may not be exhaustive.

+TODO: Update dependency lists

 For Ubuntu/Debian based systems: